enkidevs/curriculum/Java/Threads & Locks/implementing-the-runnable-interface.md

 ---
 ## Content

 One way of creating a thread is to implement a `Runnable` interface which implies that you have to implement `public void run()` function.
 As we are implementing an interface, we create a `runnable` object and not a `thread` itself.
-Meaning that the `counter` object in the following example is not a `thread` and doesn't implement a `.start()`.
-Of course we can call `.run()` explicitly on two or more instances of the `CustomRunnable` class but then they will not be concurrent and will run in order specified.
+Meaning that the `counter` object in the following example is not a `thread` and doesn't implement a `start()`.
+Of course we can call `run()` explicitly on two or more instances of the `CustomRunnable` class but then they will not be concurrent and will run in order specified.

 The most simple example would be:
 ```